-Results show that labor cost pre-dominates farm input cost followed by fertilizers and seed maize.
-Out of the total labor cost, land preparation, weeding and shelling account for the largest chunk of labor cost the balance being accounted for by planting, harvesting, topdressing and transport activities.
+Results show that labour cost pre-dominates farm input cost followed by fertilizers and seed maize.
+Out of the total labor cost, land preparation, weeding and shelling account for the largest chunk of labor cost the balance being accounted for by planting, harvesting, Nyangweso et al.

+topdressing and transport activities.
 Similarly, inorganic fertilizers are the major contributor to soil amendment costs.